 When you have safely parked the car you and the driving examiner will return to the test centre to give you the results.
 If you pass you will be given a certificate of competency which allows you two years to apply for your full Irish driving licence.
 If you allow the two years to pass without applying for the full licence you will need to take your driving test again.
-During this 2 year time period you must drive with N plates on your vehicle.
+During this 2-year time period, you must drive with N plates on your vehicle.
 If you fail your test the examiner will give you a detailed list of the mistakes made.
-You can use this list to continue practicing you’re driving and/or take some additional lessons before re-applying for your driving test.
+You can use this list to continue practising you’re driving and/or take some additional lessons before re-applying for your driving test.

 Your driver number can be found at 4d on a plastic license or permit or 5a on a paper license or permit.